Boo York City: Halloween for Kids

 El Museo del Barrio

-El Museo del Barrio celebrates Halloween with Dia de los Muertos (the "Day of the Dead"), a 3,000-year-old Mexican holiday in which living family members celebrate and pray for those who have passed on.
+Celebrate the spirit world with El Museo del Barrio’s Dia de los Muertos (the "Day of the Dead"), a 3,000-year-old Mexican holiday in which living family members honor and pray for those who have passed on.
 El Museo encourages participants to add their own offerings to its altar; face painting, storytelling, dance performances and a lively procession will also take place.

 American Museum of Natural History